Our outcomes

 Outcomes

 Our approach is intensive.
-Since 2015, we've invested substantially and prudently in quality people.
-As a result, we significantly improved and positively impacted the lives of our programme participants and those around them.
+Since 2015, we have invested substantially and prudently in quality individuals.
+Consequently, we have significantly improved and positively affected the lives of our programme participants and those around them.

 As a result of our programmes, people see an increase in key wellbeing markers.
-On average, grant recipients experience an increase in the following measures after (by comparison to before) their journey with Mastering Mountains:
+On average, our programme participants* experience an increase in the following measures after (by comparison to before) their journey with Mastering Mountains:

 Support Us